 The University Club shortly after opening |

 After moving from one temporary club house to another, the group leased the former Leonard Jerome mansion at 26th and Madison Avenue on December 3, 1883 for $22,500 per year.
-This was the heyday of the gentlemen’s club – quiet, posh dens where men of means could relax, smoking cigars and discussing business and current events.
+This was the heyday of the gentlemen’s club–quiet, posh dens where men of means could relax while smoking cigars and discussing business and current events.
 Female intrusion into a men's club was unthinkable.

-The University Club was not only successful, it became prestigious.
-Ten years after settling into the Jerome mansion, spacial restrictions caused membership to be capped at 1500 New York members and 900 members living elsewhere.
+The University Club was successful and prestigious.
+Ten years after settling into the Jerome mansion, spacial restrictions caused membership to be capped at 1,500 New York members and 900 members living elsewhere.
 No fewer than 600 gentlemen waited impatiently to join.
 A larger facility was necessary.

-On the west side of Fifth Avenue the Vanderbilt family had recently built six grand mansions that stretched from 50th Street to 58th.
-In the center of “Vanderbilt Row,” however, was St. Luke’s Hospital between 54th and 55th, sitting back from the avenue and encircled by a lawn.
-In 1893 the hospital announced its intentions to move north to 113rd Street.
+On the west side of Fifth Avenue, the Vanderbilt family had recently built six grand mansions that stretched from 50th Street to 58th.
+In the center of “Vanderbilt Row,” however, was St. Luke’s Hospital between 54th and 55th Streets, sitting back from the avenue and encircled by a lawn.
+In 1893, the hospital announced its intentions to move north to 113rd Street.

 After intense negotiations and even more intense fund raising, the plot was secured and a new club house planned.
 Three members of the University Club, conveniently, were Charles McKim, William Mead and Stanford White.
 Their firm’s design of the $1 million structure would set the bar for gentlemen’s clubs going forward.

-Charles McKim designed an Italian Renaissance palace similar to the Strozzi Palace in Florence.
-The club opened in 1899.
-Built of pink granite rather than the expected white marble, its six stories successfully pretended to be only three.
+Completed in 1899, Charles McKim had designed an Italian Renaissance palazzo similar to the Strozzi Palace in Florence.
+Clad in pink granite rather than the expected white marble, its six stories successfully pretended to be just three.
 With large arched windows attracting the eye, smaller windows set in the friezes beneath the cornice and the two stone courses become nearly unnoticeable.

 Enhancing the facade are bronze balconies and carved seals of eighteen universities.
 The schools were chosen after lengthy and deliberate discussions.
 The prestige of having its crest represented on the facade of the University Club was so great that Annapolis, which had no official seal, created one.
 After the building was completed, inaccuracies were noticed in two of the seals (which the club has no intention to correct).

 The interior of the club was remarkable even to its wealthy members.
-The large central entry court is lined by huge, 25-foot high green marble columns.
+The large central entry court is lined with 25-foot-high green marble columns.
 The full length of the Fifth Avenue side is taken up by the grand lounging room with rich woodwork and crimson brocade wallcoverings.
-Above is the library – modeled after the Vatican apartments -- with a complex vaulted ceiling decorated with frescoes by H. Siddons Mowbray.
+Above is the library–modeled after the Vatican apartments--with a complex vaulted ceiling decorated with frescoes by H. Siddons Mowbray.
 The elegant dining room sits behind the highest level of arched windows, in a more English style of polished, paneled wood.

-From the pink marble and gold leaf lobby a staircase leads below street lobby to the 48-foot long pool.
-At one end of the white marble swimming pool, water spills from a brass lion’s head.
+From the pink marble and gold leaf lobby a staircase leads below street lobby to the 48-foot long, white marble swimming pool.
+At one end, water spills from a brass lion’s head.
 Overhead, a painted sky fills the ceiling.

 photo nypl collection |